-- It is true that our salary has not increased over the past three years.
+- It is true that our salary have not increased over the past three years.
 However, a number of other benefits have been introduced.
-As a result, the overall package is significantly more attractive. - When giving presentations, it's certainly important to answer questions.
+As a result, the overall package is significantly more attractive. - When giving presentations, certainly it's important to answer questions.
 But you must stay focused.
 In short, listen to questions, but move on, and don't get sidetracked.